-Result statement Performance indicator/s Baseline Target Means of Verification 2 Corresponding result from Country programme/ Humanitarian Response Plan 3 - Xxx - Xxx Programme Output 1 Service or product List each indicator in a separate line resulting from the programme Programme Output 2 Programme Output 3
+Result statement Performance indicator/s Baseline Target Means of Verification 2

+Humanitarian Response Plan 3

+Programme Output 1 Service or product resulting from the List each indicator in a separate line

+programme

+Programme Output 2

+Programme Output 3

 2.3 Gender, Equity and Sustainability (3 paragraphs; max 250 words) "How" this programme takes into account gender, equity and sustainability This section briefly mentions the practical measures taken in the programme to address gender, equity and sustainability considerations.
 2.4 Partner's contribution (1 paragraph; max 100 words) This section briefly outlines the partner specific contribution to the programme (monetary or in-kind) 2.5 Other partners involved (1 paragraph; max 100 words) "With whom" will this programme works in partnership This section outlines other partners who have a role in programme implementation, including other organisation providing technical and financial support for the programme.
 2.6 Additional documentation (1 paragraph; max 100 words) Additional documentation can be mentioned here for reference.